 Step 2: Become informed.
 Gather the facts from Savepublicnotices.com.

 - Option 1: Ask your legislator to vote "NO" on any bill that takes public notices out of the newspaper.

 - Option 2: Email or mail a letter to your legislator asking them to vote "NO" and providing them the facts.
 (A sample letter is provided below)

 As a citizen of this Commonwealth and your constituent, I respectfully request that you vote "NO" on any bill that would remove public notices from the newspapers.
-Several pieces of legislation have been introduced that would eliminate public notices in newspapers by permitting municipalities to post notices on government-run websites.
+These bills would eliminate public notices in newspapers by permitting municipalities to post notices on government-run websites.
 This would obstruct the public's ability to know what government is planning, eliminate the ability of citizens to participate in the democratic process, and undermine transparency in government.
 Without access to information about what's being planned before it happens-which is what legal notices provide- my ability to participate in the process is substantially reduced.